Andyshon/Database-Using-RxJava/README.md

 # Database-Using-RxJava
-SQLite using RxJava and some more filter functionality for users
+SQLite using RxJava and some more filter functionality.